-I’ve popped a few variations in the recipe for you to try and as usual, I’ve reduced the sugar as they are quite sweet with the M&M’s and the chocolate chips.
+I’ve popped a few variations of these delicious squares in the recipe below for you to try and as usual, I’ve reduced the sugar as they are quite sweet with the M&M’s and the chocolate chips.
 They turned out still sweet and very delicious!
 Quick and easy to make, easy to adapt …. what’s not to love??

 So to start, here’s a few variations you can try when making these so each time you make them, they are a little different – nice!